Ramla-I/trusted_chunk/README.md

 }]

-When trying to iterate thorugh an array using a loop [{
+When trying to iterate through an array using a loop [{
 	"resource": "/home/ramla/static_array_rb_tree/src/static_array.rs",
 	"owner": "prusti",